zerospiel/docs/docs/reference/template/template-byo.md

 - [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/)
 - [Bucket](https://fluxcd.io/flux/components/source/buckets/)

 Note that it's important to pay attention to where the source resides.
-Cluster-scoped `ProviderTemplate` objects must reside in the **system** namespace (`kcm-system` by default) but other template sources must reside in the same directory as the templates that will come from them.
+Cluster-scoped `ProviderTemplate` objects must reside in the **system** namespace (`kcm-system` by default) but other template sources must reside in the same namespace as the templates that will come from them.

 For example, this YAML describes a custom `Source` object of `kind` `HelmRepository`: